 Weekend in Paris: additional attractions

 It’s not possible to see everything worth seeing during two days in Paris.
 However, if you have more time, like four days in Paris or you feel like replacing any of the above suggestions, consider the below, equally amazing options or these day trips from Paris.

 Cruise on river Seine

-If you’re planning a romantic weekend in Paris, an evening cruise along the river will be a great option.
+If you’re planning a romantic weekend in Paris, an evening cruise down the Seine will be a great option.
 You can watch the most famous landmarks from different perspective and see the city light up for the night.
 This will make all getaways to Paris memorable.

 Statue of Liberty